kingparra/hpfp/01_-_all_you_need_is_lambda/notes.rst

   functions that behave like mathematical functions.
 * The essence of functional programming is that programs are a combination of expressions.
+* Expressions include concrete values, variables, and also functions.
 * Functions are *first-class*, which means that they can be used as values or passed as arguments to yet more functions.
+* Personally I'd add that, for something to be considered first-class, it should also be able to be represented literally, without needing a name binding.
-* Purity in the context of functional programming languages means that the language does not include any features which are not translatable to the lambda calculus.
+* Purity in the context of functional programming languages means that the language does not include any features which are not translatable to lambda expressions.

+  * Wait, isn't everything translatable to lambda expressions?
+Isn't saying "untranslatable to lambda expressions" like saying "untranslatable to binary" or "untranslatable to instructions for a Turing machine"?

 * Purity sometimes also is used refer to referential transparency.
 * An expression is called referentially transparent if it can be replaced with its corresponding fully reduced value at any point in the execution of the